cvasilak/JBoss-Admin/README.md

 * __Browse the management tree__

     The whole management tree is exposed for you to configure, similar to the JBoss-cli {-gui} tool provided by the server.
 You can easily modify attributes and execute operations.
-Documentation of attributes and operation parameters (as provided by the JBoss 7 server) is easily accessed for you to refer.
+Documentation of attributes and operation parameters is easily accessed for you to refer.

 Note that both operating modes (Standalone/Domain) of the server are supported.
 If running in "Domain" mode, you can easily switch the server you want to monitor its metrics, as well as manage deployments on each individual server-group.